Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 {: #Fig-lorawan-schc-payload title='SCHC payload in LoRaWAN'}

 A fragmentation session with application payload transferred from device to server, is called uplink fragmentation session.
-It uses a range of FPorts for data uplink and its associated SCHC control downlinks, named FPortsUp in this document.
+It uses a FPort for data uplink and its associated SCHC control downlinks, named FPortUp in this document.
 The other way, a fragmentation session with application payload transferred from server to device, is called downlink fragmentation session.
-It uses another range of FPorts for data downlink and its associated SCHC control uplinks, named FPortsDown in this document.
+It uses another FPort for data downlink and its associated SCHC control uplinks, named FPortDown in this document.

 FPorts can use arbitrary values inside the allowed FPort range and MUST be shared by the end-device, the Network Server and SCHC gateway.
 The uplink and